-At this time the University desired at least 50 percent of undergraduate students to participate in international education experiences by providing complete opportunity to do so, also encouraging postgraduates to study abroad.
-In 1990 the Prince's Gate London facility opened as the permanent home of the London program, and the Villa DiLoreto and Residenza Tagliaferri properties combined to form the Florence campus in 1995.
+At this time the University’s goal was for at least 50 percent of undergraduate students to participate in international education experiences by providing a complete opportunity to do so, also encouraging postgraduates to study abroad.
+In 1990 the Prince's Gate London campus opened as the permanent home of the London program, and the Villa DiLoreto and Residenza Tagliaferri properties combined to form the Florence campus in 1995.
 Short-term programs were added in Madrid and Paris in 1993, and a year later, a Latin American program in Buenos Aires, Argentina, opened its doors to students.
 The School of Law expanded its London offerings from summer only to a year-round program.
-Seaver College added an undergraduate major in international business; and in addition to the master of international business established in 1989, the business school expanded the MBA with an international study track.
+Seaver College added an undergraduate major in international business, and in addition to the master of international business established in 1989, the business school expanded the MBA with an international study track.

-The University's growing internationalist tendencies were showcased in the cocurriculum as well.
-During the USSR's collapse in the early 1990s, SBM dean Jim Wilburn's many connections in Russia brought opportunities for him and his Pepperdine colleagues to consult and advise Russian political and business leaders in how to construct a free market economy.
+The University's growing internationalist tendencies were showcased in the co-curriculum as well.
+During the USSR's collapse in the early 1990s, business school dean Jim Wilburn's many connections in Russia brought opportunities for him and his Pepperdine colleagues to consult and advise Russian political and business leaders on how to construct a free market economy.
 In addition to the delegations and panels led by Dean Wilburn, the University enjoyed many Russian cultural exchanges, hosting writers and thinkers throughout the decade.
-Wilburn left the business school deanship after the 1992-1993 school year and was succeeded by Otis Baskin during whose tenure the school proudly received its full name from benefactor and entrepreneur George L. Graziadio, Jr., in 1996.
+Wilburn left the business school deanship after the 1992–1993 school year and was succeeded by Otis Baskin during whose tenure the school proudly received its full name from benefactor and entrepreneur George L. Graziadio, Jr., in 1996.

 Toward the Digital University

-Striving toward the President Davenport's ideal of free and unfettered communication, effective actions were taken to digitize data systems at this time.
-The library card catalog was converted to a mainframe system in 1992; new dormitories were built with Ethernet connections; a 24-hour computer lab was designed for the HAWC; GSEP offered its first distance-learning degree; and the faculty began compiling their course databases on digital media to ease student access.
+Striving toward President Davenport's ideal of free and unfettered communication, effective actions were taken to digitize data systems at this time.
+The library card catalog was converted to a mainframe system in 1992, new dormitories were built with Ethernet connections, a 24-hour computer lab was designed for the HAWC, GSEP offered its first distance-learning degree, and the faculty began compiling their course databases on digital media to ease student access.
 When Davenport ended his tenure, the construction of the University's 21st-century data infrastructure and its inevitable progression toward wireless campuses was well underway.

 Growing into Its Own Reputation

 During the 2000s, several high-profile teachers, administrators, and practitioners at the top of their respective fields chose to bring their careers to Pepperdine, where they could cultivate authentic relationships with students and shelter and honor their faith.
-Recent Pepperdine students have been mentored by such minds as Edward Larson, Bruce Herschensohn, Christopher Parkening, and recent School of Law dean Ken Starr.
+Pepperdine students were mentored by such minds as Edward Larson, Bruce Herschensohn, Christopher Parkening, and former School of Law dean Ken Starr.

 The early 21st century saw faculty encouraged to fully develop their areas of research expertise and pedagogical passion, allowing them to engage in the formation and development of research centers and institutes.
 The School of Law was especially active in this pursuit with the creation of the Palmer Center for Entrepreneurship and the Law; the Nootbaar Institute on Law, Religion, and Ethics; and the Wm.
 Byrne, Jr., Judicial Clerkship Institute.
-The Glazer Institute for Jewish Studies, the Pat Lucas Center for Teacher Preparation, the Center for Applied Research, the Center for Teaching Excellence, and the Center for Entertainment, Media, and Sports all formed in the century’s first two decades, are sources of cocurricular education for students and faculty alike.
+The Glazer Institute for Jewish Studies; the Davenport Institute for Public Engagement and Civic Leadership; the Center for Applied Research; the Center for Teaching Excellence; and the Institute for Entertainment, Media, and Sports all formed in the century’s first two decades, are sources of co-curricular education for students and faculty alike.

-Another measure of University growth in academic reputation can be seen in the example of one particularly prominent competitive fellowship.
+Another measure of University growth in academic reputation can be seen in the example of one prominent competitive fellowship.
 The 2005 Annual Report noted as particularly exceptional that Pepperdine graduate Kari Filerman had been awarded a Fulbright Scholarship to study the Mexican banking system.
-Thereafter Pepperdine's number of Fulbright Scholars grew: two in 2006; five in 2008; five in 2009; and seven in 2010.
-The undergraduate climate created by Seaver College dean David Baird challenged students more and more to apply for prestigious fellowships, all the while ensuring students received proper support and preparation to succeed in their endeavors to be selected.
+Thereafter Pepperdine's number of Fulbright Scholars grew: two in 2006, five in 2008, five in 2009, and seven in 2010.
+The undergraduate climate created by Seaver College dean David Baird challenged students to apply for prestigious fellowships, all the while ensuring students received proper support and preparation to succeed in their endeavors to be selected.

 The Nimble Academy

 The international emphasis in Pepperdine undergraduate curriculum continued to expand throughout the 2000s.
 A French culture program was introduced in Lyon, France, in 2003, and then relocated to permanent facilities in Lausanne, Switzerland, in 2007.
-Asian study opportunities were in turn arranged: first in Japan, later in Hong Kong and Thailand, and currently with a permanent facility in Shanghai, China.
+Asian study opportunities were in turn arranged: first in Japan, later in Hong Kong and Thailand, and currently with a permanent campus in Shanghai, China.
 Numerous other study abroad opportunities were created, allowing the international studies program to expand and contract around the shifting requirements of logistics and support in host countries.
 In 2008 Pepperdine established a campus in Washington, DC, which serves as home base for Seaver and Caruso students engaged in internships in the nation’s capital and as an alternative venue for seminars and short-term programs.

 The graduate professional programs in business, education, and psychology followed suit during this time, exhibiting their abilities to turn on a dime and change with the regional demands of the market.
-The Pasadena Graduate Campus opened for a time; the Irvine Graduate Campus and the Silicon Valley Graduate Center in San Jose both opened and are still in existence; and the Long Beach campus briefly operated mid-decade.
-The University responded to the depressed 21st –century jobs market by developing several new graduate-level degrees for professionals updating their skill.
-In 2003 the School law offered the University's first master of laws (LLM) degree in dispute resolution.
+The Pasadena Graduate Campus opened for a time; the Irvine Graduate Campus and the Silicon Valley Graduate Center in San Jose both opened and the former continues to serve students today; the Long Beach campus briefly operated mid-decade.
+The University responded to the depressed 21st-century jobs market by developing several new graduate-level degrees for professionals updating their skills.
+In 2003 the law school offered the University's first master of laws (LLM) degree in dispute resolution.
 In 2007 the Graziadio School rolled out three master of science degrees in the disciplines of applied finance, global business, and management and leadership.
-Seaver College introduced the MFA in screen and television writing in 2009.
-In 2010 GSEP introduced MA degrees in school counseling and social entrepreneurship and change, and the Graziadio likewise brought out an MS in entrepreneurship.
+Seaver College introduced the MFA in screen and television writing in 2009, and in 2010 GSEP introduced an MA degree in social entrepreneurship and change.

-The invigoration of Pepperdine’s Christian heritage was among President Benton’s goals, and the University made an exerted effort to call its students, faculty, staff, and supporters to lead beautiful lives of service through curriculum taught and by administrators' leadership, urging all to utilize their resources and excellent education to assist and instruct those who have less.
-While sectors within the Pepperdine community have always been active in public service from the school's very beginning, within the latter half of the last decade the University has framed the role of higher education as the best means to call people to fulfill their greatest potential for creating lives of significance by applying their knowledge to human need.
+The invigoration of Pepperdine’s Christian heritage was among President Benton’s goals, and the University made a renewed effort to call its students, faculty, staff, and supporters to lead lives of service through curriculum taught and by administrators' leadership, urging all to use their resources and excellent education to assist and instruct those who have less.
+While sectors within the Pepperdine community had always been active in public service from the school's very beginning, the University made a pronounced effort during the time of the recession to frame the role of higher education as the best means to call people to fulfill their greatest potential for creating lives of significance by applying their knowledge to human need.

 Constantly Changing, Yet Unchanging

-Many changes in school location, personnel, policy, and curriculum have come and gone over its eight decades, but today Pepperdine remains distinct and committed to its founder's belief that there must exist an alternative in American higher education that improves the intellect and brings the heart of the student under the influence of Christ.
-Each September on Founder's Day, the entire University community gathers to recall and renew the dedicatory address of George Pepperdine, in which he states the school's raison d'etre:
+Many changes in school location, personnel, policy, and curriculum have come and gone over its eight decades, but today Pepperdine remains distinct and committed to its founder's belief in the value of an alternative in American higher education that improves the intellect and brings the heart of the student under the influence of Christ.
+Each September on Founder’s Day, the entire University community gathers to recall and renew the dedicatory address of George Pepperdine, in which he states the school’s raison d'etre:

 "I am endowing this institution to help young men and women to prepare for a life of usefulness in this competitive world and help them build a foundation of Christian character and faith which will survive the storms of life."

 As long as young men and women continue to seek livelihood and spiritual calling in their lives, the mission of Pepperdine University is ever sustained as it continuously seeks to provide students both.